rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 ## 3.23.33 Statements of responsibility relating to edition in more than one language or script

-<a name="3.23.33.1">3.23.33.1</a> If there are [Designations of edition](/DCRMR/edition/Designation-of-edition/) in more than one language or script on the manifestation, but only a single statement of responsibility relating to edition, transcribe the statement of responsibility as the statement of responsibility relating to edition (see [3.23.3.1](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/#3.23.3.1)).
+<a name="3.23.33.1">3.23.33.1</a> If there are [Designations of edition](/DCRMR/edition/Designation-of-edition/) in more than one language or script on the manifestation, but only a single Statement of responsibility relating to edition, transcribe the statement of responsibility as the Statement of responsibility relating to edition (see [3.23.3.1](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/#3.23.3.1)).

-<a name="3.23.33.2">3.23.33.2</a> If a statement of responsibility relating to edition appears on the manifestation in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
+<a name="3.23.33.2">3.23.33.2</a> If a Statement of responsibility relating to edition appears on the manifestation in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
 If this criterion does not apply, transcribe the statement that appears first.
 Transcribe other statements of responsibility as [Parallel statements of responsibility relating to edition](/DCRMR/edition/Parallel-statement-of-responsibility-relating-to-edition/) (see [3.235.3.3](/DCRMR/edition/Parallel-statement-of-responsibility-relating-to-edition/#3.235.3.3)).

-<a name="3.23.33.3">3.23.33.3</a> Always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the source of information of any transposed statements of responsibility (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).
+<a name="3.23.33.3">3.23.33.3</a> When transposing, always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the source of information (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).

 ---